garywiz/chaperone/doc/source/ref/command-line.rst

    Note also that using the :ref:`--debug <option.debug>` switch automatically sets the log level to 'debug', so use of this switch in such cases is redundant.

+.. _option.no-console-log:

+.. option:: --no-console-log

+   This switch unsets any :ref:`stdout <logging.stdout>` and :ref:`stderr <logging.stderr>` logging directives, thus disabling
+   any logging to the console.

+   Disabling console output can be useful in special-case situations, such as when a command-line command wishes to dump container internals to ``stdout`` in some format (such as ``gzip``) which may be corrupted if inadvertent console messages are produced.

 .. _option.no-defaults:

 .. option:: --no-defaults